enthalpy-yan/FoodAdvisor/README.md

 - Load more button for pagination.
 - Progress bar for any long wait operation.
 - Animations for better user experience.

-####Data

-  - Run preparedata.py script under app/dbhelpers/ to insert data into database(Make sure your local mongodb server is openning).

-    ```
-    $ cd app/dbhelpers
-    $ python preparedata.py
-    ```
-  - Then, create text index for the specific field.(They are 'description', 'name' in our project).

 ###RESTful Service
 ####Text autocomplete